XS30/Face-detection-in-PYNQ/README.md

 ## Result
-If the face is captured by the camera, the program will recognize the key points of eyes and mouth and mark them with rectangular box, and then recognize the face.
+If the face is captured by the camera, the program will recognize the key points of eyes and mark them with rectangular box, and then recognize the face.

 ![Recognition results](https://github.com/XS30/Face-detection-in-PYNQ/blob/main/Output%20image/img1.png?raw=true)